monica525/english-for-designer/01-one-word/first-draft.md

 For me, the beauty of the word "impossible" lies in its hidden meaning.
 It serves as a reminder that the limitations we perceive are often self-imposed, confined, limited within the boundaries of our own minds.
 To shift our mindset  from thinking I cannot to I can,   all we truly need is a shift in our perspective.
 As we challenge the idea of what is possible with embracing persistence, dedication and belief in our capabilities, we unravel the layers of our potential and create pathways to accomplishments we hadn't even dared to dream of.

-In conclusion, the word "impossible" serves as a reminder that our g
+In conclusion, the word "impossible" serves as a reminder that our greatest limitations often reside within our own mind.
+It encourages us to challenge ourselves, to push beyond the boundaries of what we believe to be achievable.
+With determination, persistence, and  belief in our capabilities, we can transform the impossible into the possible.
+So, let us embrace the power of "I'm possible" and embark on a journey that exceeds the boundaries of what the world seems achievable.